Spironolactone: High potassium levels

-Spironolactone can cause hyperkalemia, or high blood potassium levels.
+Spironolactone can cause high blood potassium levels.
 Rarely, this can be fatal.
 Of people with heart disease prescribed typical dosages of spironolactone, 10 to 15% develop some degree of hyperkalemia, and 6% develop severe hyperkalemia.
 At a higher dosage, a rate of hyperkalemia of 24% has been observed.
-An abrupt and major increase in the rate of hospitalization due to hyperkalemia from 0.2% to 11% and in the rate of death due to hyperkalemia from 0.3 per 1,000 to 2.0 per 1,000 between early 1994 and late 2001 has been attributed to a parallel rise in the number of prescriptions written for spironolactone upon the publication of the Randomized Aldactone Evaluation Study (RALES) in July 1999.
+An abrupt and major increase in the rate of hospitalization due to hyperkalemia from 0.2 to 11% and in the rate of death due to hyperkalemia from 0.3 to 2.0 per 1,000 between early 1994 and late 2001 has been attributed to a parallel rise in the number of prescriptions written for spironolactone upon the publication of the Randomized Aldactone Evaluation Study (RALES) in July 1999.
 However, another population-based study in Scotland failed to replicate these findings.
 The risk of hyperkalemia with spironolactone is greatest in the elderly, in people with renal impairment (e.g., due to chronic kidney disease or diabetic nephropathy), in people taking certain other medications (including ACE inhibitors, angiotensin II receptor blockers, nonsteroidal anti-inflammatory drugs, the antibiotic trimethoprim, and potassium supplements), and at higher dosages of spironolactone.

-Although spironolactone poses an important risk of hyperkalemia in the elderly, in those with kidney or cardiovascular disease, and/or in those taking medications or supplements which increase circulating potassium levels, a large retrospective study found that the rate of hyperkalemia in young women without such characteristics who had been treated with high doses of spironolactone for dermatological conditions did not differ from that of controls.
-This was the conclusion of a 2017 hybrid systematic review of studies of spironolactone for acne in women as well, which found that hyperkalemia was rare and was invariably mild and clinically insignificant.
+Although spironolactone poses an important risk of hyperkalemia in the elderly, in those with kidney or cardiovascular disease, and/or in those taking medications or supplements, which increase circulating potassium levels, a large retrospective study found that the rate of hyperkalemia in young women without such characteristics who had been treated with high doses of spironolactone for dermatological conditions did not differ from those of controls.
+This was the conclusion of a 2017 hybrid systematic review of studies of spironolactone for acne in women, as well, which found that hyperkalemia was rare and was invariably mild and clinically insignificant.
 These findings suggest that hyperkalemia may not be a significant risk in such individuals, and that routine monitoring of circulating potassium levels may be unnecessary in this population.
-However, other sources have claimed that hyperkalemia can nonetheless also occur in people with more normal renal function and presumably without such risk factors.
+Other sources have claimed that hyperkalemia can nonetheless also occur in people with more normal renal function and presumably without such risk factors.
 Occasional testing on a case-by-case basis in those with known risk factors may be justified.
-Side effects of spironolactone which may be indicative of hyperkalemia and if persistent could justify serum potassium testing include nausea, fatigue, and particularly muscle weakness.
-Notably, non-use of routine potassium monitoring with spironolactone in young women would reduce costs associated with its use.
+Side effects of spironolactone that may be indicative of hyperkalemia and if persistent could justify serum potassium testing include nausea, fatigue, and particularly muscle weakness.
+Notably, reduced or no routine potassium monitoring with spironolactone in young women would reduce costs associated with its use.

+Among young, gender-diverse individuals taking spironolactone, hyperkalemia is rare and (if present) transient and asymptomatic.
+Larger doses do not appear to increase risks in this population.
+A broader retrospective study found that the rate of hyperkalemia in gender-diverse individuals is correlated with age, with those above 45 years old being more at risk.
+The finding suggests that patients below or at 45 years old without other conditions that affect potassium handling can be spared from routine monitoring.